How Colonialism Shaped the Filipino Character (3rd of 4 parts)

 This explains the animosity and mistrust between Filipinos living in different regions of the country.
 While the Spaniards prevented the natives from forming strong ties by literally not allowing them to move one region to another they made them kill one another.
 They were like Romans enjoying the view of gladiators cutting each other’s throats.

-But those years under the Spaniards and the Americans created fondness to the colonial masters in one extreme and deep-seated resentment to them on the other.
+But those years under the Spaniards and the Americans created fondness for the colonial masters in one extreme and deep-seated resentment to them on the other.

 The primary objective of colonization is the enslavement of both the indigenous people and their land which is achieved either by the imposition of the colonizers’ dominant physical force through raids, expropriation of labor and resources, imprisonment, and objective murders or by sacking the cultural patterns of the native population The colonizers of the Filipinos did exactly those to them and their country.